-All Staff at St Nicholas CE VA Primary School are committed to safeguarding and promoting the welfare of all our pupils.
+All Staff are committed to safeguarding and promoting the welfare of all our pupils.
 Each pupil's welfare is of paramount importance.
 Throughout this document 'children' includes everyone under the age of 18.
-We recognise that safeguarding is everyone's responsibility at our school regardless of their position within the staff team and all staff will ensure they use a child -centred approach to ensure that they consider what is in the best interests of the child at all times.
+We recognise that safeguarding is everyone's responsibility at our school regardless of their position within the staff team and all staff will ensure they use a child-centred approach to ensure that they consider what is always in the best interests of the child.